wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 To get a feel for it, have a look at Works Ahead 2017's [programme](/archive/2017-worksahead).

+Works Ahead is also seed-commissioning Jamal Gerald's *Complexion* — exploring the historic experiences of the house and the field slaves; and drawing a parallel with contemporary pop culture and attitudes to race.
+Being developed in partnership with Transform in Leeds, look out for a low key interaction at Works Ahead 2018 (*tba here*).

 #### Venue + Booking Details
 Dates: Thursday 17 + Friday 18 May 2018, 7.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA